q-m/food-ingredient-parser-ruby/README.md

 From the 1.0.0 release, the main interface will be stable.
-This comprises the two parser's `parse` methods (incl. documented options), its `nil` result when parsing failed, and the parsed output's `to_h` and `to_html` methods (where available).
+This comprises the two parser's `parse` methods (incl. documented options), its `nil` result when parsing failed, and the parsed output's `to_h` and `to_html` methods.
 Please note that parsed node trees may be subject to change, even within a major release.
 Within a minor release, node trees are expected to remain stable.

 So if you only use the stable interface (`parse`, `to_h` and `to_html`), you can lock your version to e.g. `~> 1.0`.
 If you depend on more, lock your version against e.g. `~> 1.0.0` and test when you